Canon 1Ds vs Sony A5100

 - More modern: Reflects 11 years and 10 months of technical progress since the 1Ds launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A5100 is the clear winner of the contest (21 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A5100 is the clear winner of the contest (22 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1Ds or the A5100 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.